MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Introduction

 \section{Introduction}

-With the development of technologies such as LLMs and 2D VFMs, text-guided interactive 3D segmentation tasks are gradually becoming a hot research topic due to their practical significance.
-The goal of this task is to enable users to segment 3D objects or whole scenes using natural language inputs.
-Existing methods \cite{pointclip,seal,gpt4point,segpoint,3dvla,partdistill} typically leverage the capabilities of LLMs to interpret textual inputs, while employing the CLIP model \cite{clip} to establish cross-modal associations between 2D images and text.
-Alternatively, these methods utilize VFMs to directly process 2D visual data, relying on the camera’s intrinsic and extrinsic parameters to establish geometric correspondences between 2D projections and 3D coordinates, thereby indirectly inferring 3D point cloud semantics through multi-view fusion.
+The emergence of large language models (LLMs) and 2D visual foundation models (VFMs) has propelled text-guided 3D segmentation to the forefront due to its significant practical implications.
+This technology aims to segment 3D objects or scenes using natural language inputs.
+Existing methods \cite{pointclip,seal,gpt4point,segpoint,3dvla,partdistill} typically employ LLMs to interpret textual inputs and leverage the CLIP model \cite{clip} to establish cross-modal associations between 2D images and text.
+Alternatively, these approaches utilize VFMs to process 2D visual data, relying on camera intrinsic and extrinsic parameters to establish geometric correspondences between 2D projections and 3D coordinates, thereby indirectly inferring 3D point cloud semantics through multi-view fusion.

-PointCLIP \cite{pointclip} further extends the understanding of 3D data by utilizing the ideas of CLIP \cite{clip} to construct an alignment of 2D images with text data.
-The CLIP \cite{clip} trains the image encoder and the text encoder through contrastive learning, so that the matching image and text pairs are closer in the embedding space, and vice versa.
-Seal \cite{seal} utilizes VFMs to segment different automotive point cloud sequences by distilling semantic perceptions from VFMs to point clouds on camera views through hyperpixel-driven contrastive learning.
-The fine-grained segmentation task requires the model to have the ability to recognize and distinguish the tiny structures and changes inside the target object, which not only requires the model to have a deep understanding of the 3D shapes, but also the ability to capture local details and text information.
-The above existing methods \cite{pointclip,seal} tend to construct an indirect alignment of the 3D point cloud with other data by using the 2D image as intermediate data, which is highly susceptible to internal and external parameter computation errors as well as mismatches between the 2D pixels and the 3D points.
-Therefore, the existing methods are unable to establish a stable and accurate coordinate correspondence between the 3D point cloud and the 2D image, thus failing to meet the capability requirements of fine-grained tasks at the point level.
+PointCLIP \cite{pointclip} extends the understanding of 3D data by utilizing CLIP's \cite{clip} framework to construct alignment between 2D images and text.
+The CLIP \cite{clip} trains an image encoder and a text encoder through contrastive learning, ensuring that matching image-text pairs converge in the embedding space while non-matching pairs diverge.
+Seal \cite{seal} employs VFMs for automotive point cloud segmentation, distilling semantic perceptions from VFMs to point clouds via a hyperpixel-driven contrastive learning approach on camera views.
+However, fine-grained segmentation requires recognizing subtle structural variations within objects, demanding a profound understanding of 3D geometries alongside the capability to capture local details and textual context.
+The aforementioned methods \cite{pointclip,seal} rely on indirect alignment strategies that use 2D images as intermediaries between 3D point clouds and other modalities.
+This approach is highly susceptible to errors in the computation of intrinsic/extrinsic parameters and to pixel-point misalignment artifacts.
+Consequently, existing methods fail to establish stable, accurate coordinate correspondence between 3D point clouds and 2D images, thus lacking the capability required for point-level fine-grained tasks.